 For freelancers, it’s worth knowing that up to 80% of the cost of private healthcare insurance is tax-deductible.
 Meaning you can claim expenses back.

-Same as with private insurance, patients pay treatments themselves and get reimbursed by the insurance provider afterward.
+Like with private insurance, patients pay for treatments themselves and get reimbursed by the insurance provider afterward.

-- People intended to stay temporary in Germany (up to 5 years)
+- People intended to stay temporarily in Germany (up to 5 years)

 - International employees, freelancers, digital nomads, business owners, self-employed

 Expat insurance has a few disadvantages compared to public and private health insurance: